1. What is Mondor’s disease?

-Mondor’s disease is a rare, benign (not cancer) breast condition.
+Mondor’s disease is an uncommon, benign (not cancer) breast condition.

 Although it is much more common in women, men can also get Mondor’s disease.